-Price does vary depending on where you purchase the protector.
+Price does vary depending on where the protector is purchased.
 On SafeRest’s website, the premium protector retails for $49.95 for a Twin all the way to $89.95 for a Cal King.
 The Queen size retails for $69.95 but it may be heavily discounted on retail sites like Amazon.

 On Amazon, however, this protector ranges in price from $25 for a Twin to $35 for a California King, which makes it very affordable regardless of mattress size.

-If you can find it for the less expensive price (most likely on Amazon), then I think it is worth considering.
+If a lower price is available (most likely on Amazon), then I think it is worth considering.

 This protector comes with a 10-year warranty that does come with some conditions and exclusions which are worth reviewing.
 Do note that they offer a Classic Plus mattress protector and that has a 3-year warranty.